gtthande/stationv/README.md

 - ⏳ API endpoints (not yet implemented)
 - ⏳ Authentication (not yet implemented)

 This is a **UI-first scaffold**.
-The dashboard and module pages are visually complete with dummy data, but backend services, database connections, and authentication are intentionally not implemented yet.
+The dashboard and module pages are visually complete with placeholder/mocked data.
+All charts, metrics, and module summaries display static dummy data for UI demonstration purposes.
+Backend services, database connections, and authentication are intentionally not implemented yet.

 ## Project Structure